Leave a Message

 Annual Snowfall ~50 inches

-Best Known For Top schools, walkable town center, Cutler Park, proximity to Boston
+Best Known For Top schools, 4-station MBTA access, walkable Needham Center, Cutler Park, Olin College of Engineering, proximity to Boston

 Cost of Living in Needham, MA

 The cost of living in Needham is above the Massachusetts average, primarily driven by housing.
-Prospective buyers should budget accordingly — while daily expenses like groceries and transportation are comparable to other Boston suburbs, home prices reflect the town's strong school system, safe neighborhoods, and demand from Boston-area professionals.
+With a median home price of approximately $1.1M, Needham reflects the premium the market places on its school district quality, four-station MBTA commuter rail access, and walkable downtown.
+Daily expenses including groceries, utilities, and transportation are comparable to other Greater Boston suburbs.
 Explore current Needham homes for sale to understand today's market pricing before committing to a search.

 Experience All Four Seasons in Needham